gabriel-nt/gabriel-nt/README.md

 My name is Gabriel Teixeira and I'm a Full Stack Developer.

 - ✅ TS / Next / React Native / Node / PHP.
-- 📕 Learning Nest.js, Redis, Redux e Postgres.
+- 📕 Learning Nest.js, Redis, Redux e GraphQL.
-- 📖 I have interest in Angular, Flutter, Laravel and Electron
+- 📖 I have interest in Angular, Flutter, Laravel and Electron.

 I also work as a Frontend/Backend Developer in [Compasso UOL](https://compasso.com.br/)